dlamon1/signaldiagram-v1/README.md

 ### About

 Signal Diagram is a Svelte app designed to create signal and power diagrams for modular LED screen builds.
-It is completely free, and requires no login to use.
+It is completely free, requires no login, and stores no cookies from user sessions.
 PNG files can be download from the Export button in the toolbar.
 Saving a layout downloads a .json file.
 This file can be loaded into the app to recall a configuration.

 ### Reporting Bugs